 From the very first day that we know that we are expecting a baby, we begin to worry about them.
 We worry about whether they are growing enough and have 10 fingers and toes.
 Then once they’re born it continues and often the worries increase.
 Are they developing and learning well, are they happy, are they healthy, are they making friends and on and on.
 This is all part of being a parent.
 There are certainly many things that can affect our children and their health from conception to adulthood, as their bodies and brains go through significant growth and changes.
 The great thing about babies and children is that they generally respond very quickly to any kind of treatment, as they and their bodies haven’t had the years of abuse that we may have had.
 Here at Health In The Bay, we look after many families and feel that by helping improve the health and wellbeing of our children, provides them with a solid foundation for better health in the future.

-Gut Health (impact on Immunity, Behaviour, ADHD, Autism).
+Gut Health (impact on Immunity and Behavior).

-Children today are suffering more and more from allergies, food intolerances and sensitivities, impaired mental health such as ADHD, behavioural disorders such as Autism, anxiety, depression, low energy, fatigue, skin conditions such as eczema and poor immunity.
+Children today are suffering more and more from allergies, food intolerances and sensitivities, impaired mental health such as behavioural disorders such as anxiety, depression, low energy, fatigue, skin conditions such as eczema and poor immunity.
 At the core of this is the gut.

 Our Gastrointestinal system is the centre of everything.
 It is where we digest and absorb all the nutrients we ingest.
 If it can do this well then we effectively utilise the nutrients, which helps improve brain function and energy levels.
 For our digestive system to function optimally there needs to be the correct balance of gut bacteria (flora).
-This is important for our immune system, it produces enzymes that are needed to break down food, it has a role in decreasing inflammation in our bodies, and problems with the gut have also shown to result in skin conditions including eczema.
+This is important for our immune system, it produces enzymes that are needed to break down food, it has a role in decreasing inflammation in our bodies, and problems with the gut may also result in skin conditions including eczema.
 Another issue that can occur in our gastrointestinal system is an increase in gut permeability, (also known as leaky gut), which can also cause inflammation in the body.

 Signs and symptoms that may indicate a gut imbalance in your child include: bloated and firm stomach, complaining of sore stomach, flatulence, diarrhoea, constipation, nausea and low appetite, mood changes- grumpy, tired, hyperactivity, poor concentration.
-Gut imbalances can lead to: poor immunity; skin conditions such as eczema; allergies and food intolerances; mood changes including irritability, depression, anxiety and associated symptoms such as bedwetting, fatigue, behavioural issues and learning difficulties, inability to concentrate, as experienced with ADHD and Autism; and problems with digestion including complaints of sore tummy, firm and bloated stomach or changeable stools eg. diarrhoea or constipation or straining.
+Gut imbalances can lead to: poor immunity; skin conditions such as eczema; allergies and food intolerances; mood changes including irritability, depression, anxiety and associated symptoms such as bedwetting, fatigue, behavioural issues and learning difficulties, inability to concentrate, and problems with digestion including complaints of sore tummy, firm and bloated stomach or changeable stools eg. diarrhoea or constipation or straining.
 If you suspect an issue with your child’s gut health, seeing a Nutritionist is of great benefit.
 A Nutritionist can suggest supplements to get the gut functioning optimally, as well as advise on likely causes and hence prevention.
 If leaky gut is the issue, the process may take a little longer as the gut needs to repair.